ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 Assets\Plugins\Android\src\OuyaNativeActivity.java
 ```

-## R.java ##
+## Legacy R.java (Removed) ##

 The Core Unity Package may include example R.java files that should not be imported into your game.
 You may want to delete these extra files if they were imported.

+Note (ODK 1.0.14.1): R.java and resources were moved to be compatible with other 3rd party plugins that also supplied this generated file.

 ```
 Assets\Plugins\Android\src\tv\...\R.java